Long-time Wachovia CEO John Medlin Jr., 78, dies

-CHARLOTTE, North Carolina (Reuters) - The former chief executive officer of Wachovia bank, John Medlin Jr, who guided the North Carolina institution’s expansion into neighboring states while preserving its reputation as a conservative Tiffany of banks, died on Thursday.
+CHARLOTTE, N.C., June 7 (Reuters) - The former chief executive officer of Wachovia bank, John Medlin Jr, who guided the North Carolina institution’s expansion into neighboring states while preserving its reputation as a conservative Tiffany of banks, died on Thursday.

 Medlin, 78, suffered a heart attack while playing tennis in North Carolina, said Nancy Lovelace, a former Wachovia head of corporate communications.